I call Tasmania home, and have been living in Australia since 2010.

 A few extra bits about me…

-I love astronomy and star gazing.
+I love astrology, astronomy, and star gazing.

 I love numbers, geometry, and patterns.
 I wouldn’t say I’m exceptionally gifted at maths, but there is something inherently meaningful about numbers that I feel drawn to.
 I suppose it’s something like numerology, but that’s only part of it.